88lex/sasync/README.md

 *  **Log files**:  sasync creates two log files with each run. `stderr_set.name.log` and `stdout_set.name.log` and puts them in the `logs` folder

-*  **Set files are in a sub folder called `sasets`**:  The new format requires changing your set.* files if you were running an older version of sasync
+*  **Set files go by default in a sub folder called `sasets`**:  The new format requires changing the content of your set.* files if you were
+*  running an older version of sasync

 *  **Skips same-size source-dest pairs**:  Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.

+*  You may consider creating your own private repo called `sasets` in github/lab/bucket that contains your personal set files.
+Set files are easy to edit in github/gitlab and can be easily added to / updated to any machines running sasync.

 **There are several files in the repo at the moment.**
 1. **`sasync`** is the main script that pulls sync sets from 'set' files and runs rclone sync/copy/move.